acmsigsoft/EmpiricalStandards/docs/SystematicReviews.md

 Systematic mapping studies in software engineering.
 In *12th International Conference on Evaluation and Assessment in Software Engineering (EASE).* (Jun.
 2008), 1–10.

+## Exemplars

+Jo Hannay, Tore Dybå, Erik Arisholm, and Dag IK Sjøberg.
+2009.
+The effectiveness of pair programming: A meta-analysis. _Information and software technology_ 51,7: 1110-1122.

+Yahya Rafique, and Vojislav B. Mišić.
+2012.
+The effects of test-driven development on external quality and productivity: A meta-analysis. _IEEE Transactions on Software Engineering_ 39,6: 835-856.

+Martin Shepperd, David Bowes, and Tracy Hall.
+(2014) Researcher bias: The use of machine learning in software defect prediction. _IEEE Transactions on Software Engineering_ 40,6: 603-616.

 ---
 <footnote><sup>[1](#myfootnote1)</sup> Searches can be manual or automated or a combination of both.</footnote><br>